Erdogan orders coast guard to stop migrants and refugees crossing Aegean | DW | 07.03.2020

 Erdogan will travel to Brussels on Monday for a one-day working visit, his office announced on Saturday, without specifying who he would meet with.

-The announcement came just hours after EU foreign ministers criticized Turkey for using the migrants' desperation "for political purposes."
+The announcement came just hours after EU foreign ministers criticized Turkey for using the migrants and refugees' desperation "for political purposes."

 Erdogan reportedly told German Chancellor Angela Merkel on Friday that the Turkey-EU migration deal is no longer working and